TimMangan/MSIX-PackageSupportFramework/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ### Testing your changes.
 Before making a pull request please run the regression tests to make sure your changes did not break existing behavior.

-Please head to the tests solution and follow the instructions inside readme.md.
+Please head to the tests solution and follow the instructions inside readme.md for details on how to run these automated tests.

 ## Fixup Metadata
 Each fixup and the PSF Launcher has a metadata file in xml format.
 Each file contains the following